Effects of heterogeneous opinion interactions in many-agent systems for epidemic dynamics: Derivation of a reduced complexity Fokker-Planck model

 \end{theorem} \begin{proof} The result follows from the proof presented in \cite{BTZ,FMZ23}.
-The proof is based on the $L^1-$contraction of the solution to \eqref{ivp:opinion_kin_eq}, which we proved in Theorem \ref{th:L1contraction}.
-We remark that, at variance with the the just-mentioned paper where the boundness of the contact rate was imposed by the authors, here $\kappa$ is bounded by definition, as shown in the calculations preceding the theorem. \end{proof}
+The proof is based on the fact that $g_H -\bar{g}_H$ is a solution to \eqref{ivp:FP_system}, thanks to the linearity of the Fokker-Planck operator in $g_H$, and that consequently Proposition \ref{th:non-incr_L1norm} may be applied to $g_H -\bar{g}_H$.
+We remark that, at variance with the the just-mentioned papers where the boundness of the contact rate was imposed by the authors, here $\kappa$ is bounded by definition, as shown in the calculations preceding the theorem. \end{proof}